 Horn Day 2014!

-We will host a horn day on Saturday, April 5 with special guest Dr. Jeffrey Agrell of the University of Iowa.
-All horn players in the area are welcomed to attend.
+We hosted a horn day on Saturday, April 5 with special guest Dr. Jeffrey Agrell of the University of Iowa.
 His bio begins:

 Associate Professor of Horn Jeffrey Agrell joined the faculty of the University of Iowa in 2000 after a first career as Associate Principal Horn of the Lucerne Symphony Orchestra.
 He has degrees from St Olaf College and the University of Madison-Wisconsin, with further study at the Institut de Hautes Etudes Musicales in Montreux and at the Basel Conservatory in Switzerland.
 At the UI School of Music he currently teaches horn, directs the horn choir, and is a member ofthe Iowa Brass Quintet.